How To Introduce Nuts To Baby Safely

 What if your baby is at high risk of a nut allergy?

 If your baby has severe eczema or an existing food allergy, they are considered at high risk of other food allergies.
-If this is the case, speak to your doctor about how to introduce allergens.
+If this is the case, speak to your baby's doctor about how to introduce food allergens.

-Earlier introduction of allergens is sometimes recommended for high-risk babies as this has been shown to be protective
+Earlier introduction of allergens is sometimes recommended for high-risk babies as this has been shown to be protective against allergies.

 How to tell if your baby is allergic to nuts

-An allergic reaction will involve one or more of the following symptoms.
+An allergic reaction will involve one or more of the following symptoms

 • Swelling of the face